Maxwell2022/serverless/docs/providers/aws/guide/functions.md

 **VPC Lambda Internet Access**

 By default, when a Lambda function is executed inside a VPC, it loses internet access and some resources inside AWS may become unavailable.
 In order for S3 resources and DynamoDB resources to be available for your Lambda function running inside the VPC, a VPC end point needs to be created.
 For more information please check [VPC Endpoint for Amazon S3](https://aws.amazon.com/blogs/aws/new-vpc-endpoint-for-amazon-s3/).
-In order for other services such as Kinesis streams to be made available, a NAT Gateway needs to be configured inside the subnets that are being used to run the Lambda, for the VPC used to execute the Lambda.
-For more information, please check [Enable Outgoing Internet Access within VPC](https://medium.com/@philippholly/aws-lambda-enable-outgoing-internet-access-within-vpc-8dd250e11e12)
+In order for other services such as Kinesis streams to be made available, a NAT Gateway (or NAT instance) needs to be configured inside the subnets that are being used to run the Lambda, for the VPC used to execute the Lambda.
+For more information, please check [Enable Outgoing Internet Access within VPC](https://medium.com/@philippholly/aws-lambda-enable-outgoing-internet-access-within-vpc-8dd250e11e12).
+**Important Note:** NAT Gateway can become very expensive even with low traffic and AWS is documenting it as the default configuration to gain internet access in your functions.
+A better alternative to save you money is [to set up a NAT instance](https://www.theguild.nl/cost-saving-with-nat-instances/) that can turn out free using AWS free tier.
+AWS is documenting here [the difference between a NAT gateway and a NAT instance](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-comparison.html).

 ## Environment Variables